CREATING A BRIGHTER FUTURE

 Summer Youth Institute (SYI)

-Everyone who completes the seven-week summer portion of the program will receive $500.
+Everyone who completes the seven-week summer portion of the program can earn up to $500.

 WILDERNESS RETREAT (Week one)